-None of the qualified internal applicants or selectees for promotion to supervisory levels were PWTD.
+None of the qualified internal applicants or selectees for executive positions identified as PWTD.
+There were no internal competitive propmosions for managers or supervisors.

 7. Using the qualified applicant pool as the benchmark, does your agency have a trigger involving PWD among the selectees for new hires to supervisory positions?
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.